fnproject/docs/COMMUNITY.md

 ## Workstreams

-1. Evaluate Fn’s future on top of Kubernetes
+1. Tighter Kubernetes integration
     - Evaluate possibility of using Knative underneath Fn
-  - Using CRD’s to manage funcs
+    - Using CRD's to manage funcs
     - Accessing secrets
     - Using pods to schedule work.

 2. Build a CI/CD story with Jenkins and Spinnaker
     - Scaffolding to fn init a function with a staging and prod pipeline and a promotion process
     - Maybe done as Jenkins plugin, or building off the teams Jenkins X work

 3. Better async

 4. Additional triggers
     - Kafka
     - OracleDB
     - MySQL

 5. API Gateway story to build webapps
     - Kong integration
     - Other?